 We appreciate you taking the time to learn more about Clear Flow DVC and what makes us special compared to all others in this needed industry.
 As more than 15,000 dryer vent fires occur annually, we take pride in not only our superior work ethic and advanced techniques, but also take solace in the fact that our actions help prevent loss of life and property.
 Every time we go out on location to perform a dryer vent cleaning, our mindset is for optimal fire safety.
 True, a clean dryer vent also cuts back on your electricity/gas bill and increases the longevity of your dryer, but in the big picture, you and your family’s safety is our number one goal.
 For any questions you may have, please read through our site or email us at Info@ClearFlowDVC.com.
 You may also call us at (813) 992-3569.

 Clear Flow DVC offers two types of services.
 Residential White Glove Service and Commercial Property Services.
 We currently cover most of Florida* for Residential White Glove Service and cover the South Eastern United States** for Commercial Property Services.
 Our calendars fill up quick so please do not hesitate to reach out soon.
 Residential White Glove Service runs from Monday through Friday while Commercial Property Services may include Saturdays & Sundays under certain circumstances.
 Please email Scheduling@ClearFlowDVC.com for availability.
 We try to get back to you ASAP, if late in the day, expect the following morning for a response.

-*For locations further away we may need to schedule at a time when multiple clients are scheduled in same area.
+*For locations further away we may need to schedule dryer vent cleaning at a time when multiple clients are scheduled in same area.

 **Commercial Property Services are qualified based on a needed door count outside of FL.